Vendychany

-Vendychany (Вендичани) is an urban-type settlement in Mohyliv-Podilskyi Raion of Vinnytsia Oblast in Ukraine.
+Vendychany (Вендичани) is a rural settlement in Mohyliv-Podilskyi Raion of Vinnytsia Oblast in Ukraine.
 It is located in the steppe about 100 km southwest of the city of Vinnytsia.
 Vendychany hosts the administration of Vendychany settlement hromada, one of the hromadas of Ukraine.
 Population:

+History

+Until 26 January 2024, Vendychany was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Vendychany became a rural settlement.

 Economy

 Transportation

 Vendychany railway station is on the railway which connects Zhmerynka with Mohyliv-Podilskyi and crosses into Moldova.
 There is infrequent passenger traffic.

 The settlement is on Highway M21 which connects [Mohyliv-Podilskyi and Zhytomyr via Vinnytsia.